Do air purifiers work for smoke smell?

 “Secondhand smoke exposure in multi-unit dwellings such as apartments and condominiums is unfortunately both a common problem and also dangerous for you and your family.
 Exposure to secondhand smoke can lead to serious health problems including lung cancer, heart disease and stroke, and can make asthma worse in adults and children.
 It is especially dangerous for children as it can result in permanent damage to growing lungs, and cause respiratory illnesses like bronchitis and pneumonia, ear infections and sudden infant death syndrome (SIDS)”.1

 Everyone knows that smoking is harmful to lung health.
 Short of quitting, there are steps that you can take to protect those around you from secondhand smoke.
 By using the Defender Air Purifier for smoke, your home (and your family & neighbors!) will thank you.
+It helps clean the air with it's better than HEPA filters.

 By Kim Reising